 - A head injury or conditions that affect the brain.

-- Substance use problems, such as alcohol or drug addiction.
+- Substance use disorder, such as alcohol use disorder.

 - Thyroid gland problems.
 An overactive thyroid gland (hyperthyroidism) can cause symptoms such as nervousness and a rapid, pounding heartbeat.
 These symptoms can be confused with PTSD.